graphile/graphile.github.io/src/pages/postgraphile/plugins.md

 However, by being _generous_, you allow **any** origin to communicate with you PostGraphile instance.
-If you want to allow just one specific origin, and using a `cors` middleware before PostGraphile is not an option, then you can make a server plugin such as this one:
+If you want to allow just one specific origin, and using a `cors` middleware before PostGraphile (which is by far the preferred route!) is not an option, then you can make a server plugin such as this one:

 ```js
 /**